sekoyo/lightgrid/NOTES.md

 - Move col sort icon to abs and put in padding area
 - Allow user to programmatically scroll to a row/col
 - Example with loading placeholders in cells
+- Make (e) enterprise clickable with some info, maybe in a modal
 - Cell editing (a cell renderer provided by us)
 - Row re-ordering with drag'n'drop
 - Safely limit row/col window range?